mlswg/mls-protocol/draft-ietf-mls-protocol.md

  /
 L
 ~~~
-{: #parent-hash-nodes title="Nodes involved in a parent hash computation" }
+{: #parent-hash-nodes title="Nodes Involved in a Parent Hash Computation" }

 The parent hash of P changes whenever an `UpdatePath` object is applied to
 the ratchet tree along a path from a leaf L traversing node D (and hence also